RoboticsLabURJC/2019-phd-sergio-paniego/docs/_posts/2022-05-03-analyzing-experiments-classification-regression.md

 | MANY CURVES | 0.027 | 37.02  | 17.742 | 21.50 | 0.024 | 22.27 | 0.05636 | 0.93 | 70 |

+## Experiments that we would like to add

+* Comparison of performance changing brain iterations per second.
+* Comparison of performance changing real time factor of simulator.
+* Comparison of performance multiplying speeds.